netfoundry/charts/index.md

-## Helm Charts for NetFoundry Ziti
+# NetFoundry Helm Charts

-This is a repository of [Helm](https://helm.sh/) charts for use with [Kubernetes](https://kubernetes.io/).
+This is a repository of [Helm](https://helm.sh/) charts for use with [NetFoundry](https://developer.netfoundry.io) on [Kubernetes](https://kubernetes.io/).
 After adding this repository to Helm you may then search and install the charts (packages) hosted in this repository.

 ## Add this repo to Helm